apache/james-project/mailbox/cassandra/doc/README.md

 ## Approach regarding denormalization

-The Cassandra mailbox is heavily relies on denormalization.
-The same data is stored several time, in distinct tables, to satisfy the various read access patterns.
-Of course, the various table can become inconsistent between them.
+The Cassandra mailbox is heavily relying on denormalization.
+The same data is stored several times, in distinct tables, to satisfy the various read access patterns.
+Of course, the various tables can become inconsistent between them.

 We have been developing several approaches in order to diagnose, mitigate and solve such issues.
 They are described in the following documents: